|1||La Ligua, Valparaiso|

 |8||Puente Alto, Santiago Metropolitan|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Coyhaique air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Coyhaique is currently 1.8 times the WHO annual air quality guideline value

 Good 9 US AQI

 |Friday, Dec 9|

 |Monday, Dec 12|